What is a Motif? Definition and 10 Concrete Examples from Literature

 10 motif examples in literature

 We've defined a motif and talked about many interpretations of its definition.
-So what are some motif examples in books that you might have read before?
+So what are some motif examples in great books that you might have read before?
 Let's take a look at 10 of them — and the themes they reinforce.

 1. Jane Eyre by Charlotte Brontë